jfairley/nestorbot-pull-requests/README.md

 - `pulls add snippet foo to my-team` - add "foo" as a snippet for "my-team"
 - `pulls remove snippet foo from my-team` - remove "foo" as a snippet for "my-team"

-All commands must be directed to `@nestorbot`.
+All commands must be directed to `@nestorbot` when used in a channel.

 ## Development

-Nestorbot comes with a CLI tool for local development.
+Nestorbot works just like any Node application.
+It comes with a CLI tool for local development.
+Contributions welcome!

 ```sh
 # install